 We are very habitual creatures, and much of what I shared above is learned behavior.
-We are conditioned and shaped from our youth.
+We are conditioned and shaped since the time of our youth and even from our time in the womb.
 That is why when we hear Jesus’ answer to Peter, “I say to you, not seven times but seventy-seven times”, we may dismiss Jesus’ statement as mission impossible.
-Another thought that may come to our minds are those cases or positions in which we feel justified in our stance of unforgiveness.
+Another thought that may come to our minds is those cases or positions in which we feel justified in our stance of unforgiveness.
 Jesus is yet again raising the bar for us.

 We are to strive to forgive as our heavenly Father forgives.
 Forgive the same person seventy-seven times?
 Yes.
 If someone is seeking forgiveness, we are called to forgive.
-Jesus does not mean that we don’t hold people accountable, remain in a dangerous or life threatening situation, or enable people in their self-destructive behavior.
+Jesus does not mean that we don’t hold people accountable, remain in a dangerous or life-threatening situation, or enable people in their self-destructive behavior.
 Forgiveness has to do with not holding on to the hurt, not allowing the offense to fester as a grudge that builds to hate and negative or violent behavior.
 Forgiveness is also not a curse but a blessing.
 For when we forgive, it is an antidote to the poison someone has injected us with.
-If we refuse to forgive, we allow the person who has injured us to do so over and over again, for by being unwilling to forgive we allow that poison to fester.
+If we refuse to forgive, we allow the person who has injured us to do so over and over again.
+In our unwillingness to forgive we allow that poison to continue to fester.

 If you are struggling with holding onto a grudge and/or past hurts.
 One approach that may be helpful is to visualize yourself approaching the person you have the issue with and saying to them, “I forgive you”.
 You may also find it helpful to visualize Jesus standing beside you while you do this exercise.
 Repeat the process each day in your time of prayer until you start to feel yourself coming to a place of forgiveness, and can imagine that reconciliation is indeed possible.

 A third idea that may work is to write the person a letter, whether you send it or not.
-Each of these are practical ways to approach a great gift that Jesus offers us, to forgive seventy-seven times, or to forgive each and every time we are given the opportunity to do so.
+Each of these practical ways provides an opportunity to approach the great gift that Jesus offers us, to forgive seventy-seven times, or to forgive each and every time we are given the opportunity to do so.